usgin/uriresolve/readme.txt

 2. In your project's settings.py, add 'uriresolve' to your list of INSTALLED_APPS
 3. Add .../uriresolve/templates to your list of TEMPLATE_DIRS, or else symlink /uriresolve/templates/uriresolve into a location already specified.
+4. Add .../uriresolve/media/uriresolve to the directory specified as your MEDIA_ROOT.
+	This can be done through copy/paste or symlink.
-4. Add the following line to your patterns in your project's urls.py:
+5. Add the following line to your patterns in your project's urls.py:
 	(r'^uri-gin/', include('uriresolve.urls')),
-5. (OPTIONAL) If you'd like to generate a site detailing all available redirections add a URL pattern to your project's urls.py that calls uriresolve.views.index.
+6. (OPTIONAL) If you'd like to generate a site detailing all available redirections add a URL pattern to your project's urls.py that calls uriresolve.views.index.
 	For example:
 	(r'^$', 'uriresolve.views.index'),
 	Would put the listing at your project's root - i.e. http://<hostname>/
-6. Run 'python manage.py syncdb'
+7. Run 'python manage.py syncdb'